AppColony/slate/source/includes/api/v2/users/_upsert.md

 }'
 ```

-This endpoint will update a user with a given API ID, or create them if they don't exist.
+This endpoint will update a User with a given API ID, or create them if they don't exist.

 ### HTTP Request